Sergej Barbarez: International career

-On 14 May 1998, Barbarez made his debut for the Bosnia and Herzegovina national team against Argentina in a friendly match.
+Amid ethnically motivated threats, including attempted kidnappings and attempts on his mother's life, Barbarez stated that he would only represent Bosnia and Herzegovina once her safety had been assured, with protection ultimately guaranteed following political intervention.
+On 14 May 1998, he made his debut for the Bosnia and Herzegovina national team against Argentina in a friendly match.

 Barbarez scored two goals against Liechtenstein in a World Cup qualification match on 28 March 2001.
 He was denied a hat-trick as his second-half penalty was saved by Lichtenstein goalkeeper Peter Jehle.

 Before retiring from international football in October 2005, Barbarez was the captain of the Bosnian national team.

 On 2 December 2005, he announced his comeback to the national team and played in the UEFA Euro 2008 qualifiers.
 He became captain of the team once again.

 On 12 October 2006, Barbarez officially stepped down from playing for the Bosnia and Herzegovina national team and retired permanently from professional football in June 2008.
 His final international was an October 2006 European Championship qualification match against Moldova.

 Managerial career

 Barbarez announced on 14 December 2009 that he wanted to be the head coach of the Bosnia and Herzegovina national team in the UEFA Euro 2012 qualifiers.
 However, the Football Association of Republika Srpska blocked his entry and later on, Safet Sušić was selected as the new head coach of the Bosnia and Herzegovina national team.

 On 5 January 2011, Barbarez received his UEFA Pro Licence in the Football Association of Bosnia and Herzegovina's educational facility in Jablanica.